fineanmol/plant-tree/README.md

-🎄 Updated on Thu, 03 Jul 2025 14:04:22 GMT
+🌾 Updated on Thu, 03 Jul 2025 19:49:57 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Any fool can write code that a computer can understand."